brianheiss/i7arttheft/project copy.md

 	now the paper is in the cabinet.

 Instead of taking dictionary:
 	say "This object seems too heavy to carry around.
-It may have something interesting on its pages."
+It may have something interesting on its pages.".